gtema/gtema.github.io/content/posts/opa.md

 ## The `oslo.policy` plugin and first deployment design

-`oslo.policy` supports dynamic plugins as the policy checks (the individual policy conditions that evaluate to true or false) using the python's entrypoints mechanisms.
-Open Policy Agent is designed to be accessed primarily using its API exactly due to the fact that the running system might hold some data dynamically pro visioned into it by some external system.
-It is also possible to compile policies into the WASM binary, but using that from python in the OpenStack ecosystem does not look like a good idea, therefore we are going to concentrate on the REST API invocation of the OPA. `oslo.policy` currently supports the 'http' checks.
-However there is not much possibility to prepare requests and responses to how the OPA expects.
-Due to that a new dedicated check that is based on the 'http' check is being added.
-All what it is going to do is to translate the policy data into the expected request, construct the url, send the request and convert the response into what the `oslo.policy` requires.
+The `oslo.policy` library supports dynamic plugins for policy checks (individual policy conditions that evaluate to true or false) using Python's entry points mechanism.
+Open Policy Agent (OPA) is primarily designed to be accessed via its API, specifically because a running system might dynamically provision data into it from external sources.
+While it's also possible to compile policies into WASM binaries, leveraging that in the OpenStack Python ecosystem doesn't seem advisable; therefore, we will focus on OPA's REST API invocation.

+`oslo.policy` currently supports 'http' checks.
+However, these offer limited flexibility in preparing requests and parsing responses in the way OPA expects.
+To address this, a new dedicated check, based on the existing 'http' check, is being added.
+This new check will handle the translation of policy data into the expected OPA request format, construct the URL, send the request, and convert the OPA response into the format expected by `oslo.policy`.

-With the communication between services (using the `oslo.policy` internally) and the Open Policy Agent being based on the http protocol it is necessary to consider how the OPA is deployed.
-The recommended architecture suggests that the OPA process should be deployed in the side-car style for every process to keep the network communication latencies as low as possible.
+Given that communication between services (internally using `oslo.policy`) and OPA is based on the HTTP(S) protocol, OPA's deployment strategy is crucial.
+The recommended architecture suggests deploying the OPA process in a sidecar pattern for every service process to minimize network communication latencies.

 ```mermaid